-Romania: Suppliers must provide guarantees in the triple amount of unpaid bills from January in the balancing market3.
-March 2017. / SEE Energy News
+Romania: Suppliers must provide guarantees in the triple amount of unpaid bills from January in the balancing market, SEE Energy News

 Suppliers are most affected because of what happened in January, when a record price of electricity was registered on the power exchange, and the situation is still extremely difficult for many of them, especially for those who operate in the balancing market.
 Only suppliers who can pay their January bills, or provide guarantees, will be able to continue operation, it is said by the representatives of these companies.